jenkinsci/warnings-ng-plugin/doc/Documentation.md

     - list of all issues including helpful comments from the reporting tool
     - annotated source code of the affected files
     - trend charts of the issues
+    - blames that identify the origin (commit, author, etc.) of a warning
+    - forensics that give insight to your SCM history

 :exclamation: The plugin does not run the static analysis, it just visualizes the results reported by such tools.
 You still need to enable and configure the static analysis tool in your build file or Jenkinsfile.